 It can be difficult to get a job in Greece if you are not fluent in Modern Greek.
 However, jobs in teaching English, the tourist industry, child care, and manual or agricultural work exist for some expats.
 Many English speaking multinational companies may also consider employing none Greek-speaking expats.

-Key Facts Every Expat Should Know About Living in Greece
+Key Facts Every Expat Should Know Before Moving to Greece

 - Greece is notorious for having one of the worst healthcare systems in Europe, and there is no healthcare at all available to expatriates.
-Therefore, you must have private healthcare insurance if you are considering living in Greece.
+Therefore, before moving to Greece you must have private healthcare insurance if you are considering living in Greece.

 - Every region in Greece has separate and unique construction rules, so what has worked for one expat may not work for another.

-- Payment in Greece is almost exclusively made with cash, in Euros.
+- Before moving to Greece, you should know that payment in Greece is almost exclusively made with cash, in Euros.
 Hotels will usually accept credit cards, but most other local places such as tavernas, cafes, taxis, kiosks, street vendors, and other types of shops deal strictly in cash.